 This research uses maceration method.
 Maceration is a multilevel extraction method using various types of solvents based on their level of polarity (Purwanto, Bahri, & Ridhay, 2017).
-Weighed a 100 g of kecombrang powder of flowers, stems, and leaves then added 1.000 mL of solvent (1:10), except for kecombrang stem use 2.000 mL of solvent (1:20).
-The mixture allowed to stand for 48 hours while stirring every 6h, for 2-5min, then filtered with filter paper and filter cloth (Savitri, Suhendra, & Wartini, 2017).
-The filtrate obtained by the solvent is then separated by a vacuum rotary evaporator so that a thick kecombrang extract is obtained.
+Kecombrang powder was weighed, 100 grams of flowers, 100 grams of stems and 100 grams of leaves were then added as much as 1.000 mL of solvent (1:10), but for the extract of the stem was added as much as 2.000 mL of solvent (1:20).
+The mixture is allowed to stand for 48 hours while stirring every 6 hours, for 2-5 minutes, then filtered with filter paper and filter cloth (Savitri, Suhendra, & Wartini, 2017).
+The filtrate obtained by the solvent is separated by a vacuum rotary evaporator so that a thick kecombrang extract is obtained.
 The residue obtained is air dried, and then put into an erlenmeyer to be extracted again with ethyl acetate solvent and then distilled water with the same treatment on the extract using n-hexane.